mekise/git-primer/README.md

 3. Open pull request to merge (resolving conflicts)
 4. Close the merged branch

-> [!NOTE]
-> Have simple tests in place to be sure everything always works in the main branch
+> :spiral_notepad: Have simple tests in place to be sure everything always works in the main branch

 </details>